What’s the old saying? “One definition of crazy is doing the same thing again and again and expecting different results”?

 Be adaptive and learn from your online marketing mistakes.
 Transform your weaknesses into strengths.
 Your website will thank you.

-This is a guest post by Richard Kraneis, a frequent commenter and occasional contributor to WordStream.
+by Richard Kraneis, a frequent commenter and occasional contributor to WordStream.
 Richard is a training consultant and online marketer.
 His first blog is Online GED Site where he’s receiving visitors searching for New York City GED and Los Angeles GED help and information.